We continue our Patristic Rosary Project today with the:

 4th Glorious Mystery: The Assumption

 Even in the Eastern tradition, which speaks of the Dormition, the Sleeping, of Mary we have a sub-current of death.
 Sleep is certainly a euphemism for death and they are closely related.
 Greek κοίμησις gives us κοιμητήριον or Latin coemeterium, whence English “cemetery”, which is a “sleeping place”.
 Traditions are divided about her last earthly breaths.
 Some authors hold that she did not die before her Assumption.
 There is also a strong tradition that she was buried.
+That said, no one really knows where, though the cult of the burial places of the holy has always been strong, even in the days before Christ.

 Perhaps a good explanation is that Our Blessed Mother, desiring to be like her Son, who did die, chose herself to die though Satan had no hold on her.
 It was fitting that she, the daughter of her Son and disciple of Her Lord, should be as He was.
 So, after a brief interval during which no corruption touched her, her soul and body were reunited in heaven in the presence of God.